Skip to content

 (define-record-type point

-(make-point x y) ; constructor
+(make-point x y) ; constructor (positional args)

 point? ; predicate

-(x point-x) ; field name and accessor
+(x point-x) ; (field-name accessor-name)

 (y point-y))